N3C Public Health Answers to Speed Tractable Results (PHASTR)

 Goals

-Provide fast, actionable analysis of high-impact, public health research questions.
-Engage the community capable of working with N3C “big data” to answer public health-related research questions of interest.
+Provided fast, actionable analysis of high-impact, public health research questions.
+Engaged the community capable of working with N3C “big data” to answer public health-related research questions of interest.
+Successful offerors were offered a subcontract by the NCATS contractor to complete the work

 Submission Process